This page presents search peer review resources to support recommendations:

 - Information Specialists Executive 2019 White Paper on incorporating peer review of search methods and strategies

 - Section 4.4.8 Peer review of search strategies, of Chapter 4: Searching for and selecting studies in the Cochrane Handbook for Systematic Reviews of Interventions

 The Information Specialists Executive White Paper encourages peer review within Cochrane review groups (CRGs) and the 8 CRG Networks.
 Please contact information specialists within your network to request peer review.
 If an information specialist cannot be located within your Network, please send a request to the Cochrane Information Specialists' email discussion list.

 Conducting a Peer Review

-- Search methods and strategy peer review assessment form for Cochrane intervention protocols - Form integrating MECIR standards for reporting a protocol and PRESS elements to assess the main database search strategy
+- PROTOCOLS: Search methods and strategy peer review assessment form for Cochrane intervention protocols

-- Search methods and strategy peer review assessment form for Cochrane updates - Form integrating MECIR standards for reporting a search update and PRESS elements to assess the update's main database search strategy
+- UPDATES: Search methods and strategy peer review assessment form for Cochrane intervention updates

 - Condensed PRESS appraisal form - Form to be completed by the peer reviewer and submitted to the searcher

 - Modified full list of questions from the PRESS guidelines - Questions to guide the peer review

 - The full PRESS review form - Two part form with information for the searcher to complete and submit to their peer reviewer, and appraisal form for the peer reviewer to submit back to the searcher